pdet/duckdb-tutorial/README.md

 # DuckDB Tutorial for SBBD
 This tutorial is composed of two exercises.
-In the first exercise, students will  integrate a ML pipeline into DuckDB and compare its performance with SQLite.
-The ML model's goal is to perform classification of voters in North Carolina.
-Predicting which party voters will vote for in the upcoming election based on the previous election results.
+In the first exercise, students will compare DuckDB,SQLite and Pandas in terms of performance and usability.
 The second exercise is about implementing a User Defined Function (UDF) inside DuckDB.

-## (1) Voter Classification - ML Pipeline Integration.
+## (1) Using DuckDB.

 ### Requirements
-For this exercise, you will need [python3](https://www.python.org/) and [pip](https://pypi.org/project/pip/) installed in your machine.
-All other dependencies and data will be automatically installed with the scripts.
+For this exercise, you will need a [Google Colab Account](https://colab.research.google.com/).

-### Files
-Withing folder 'exercise_1' you will find the following scripts:
-* setup.py -> It downloads all dependencies, the data that will be used in this exercise and decompresses it.
-* load_databases.py -> It loads the data (as is) into a 'voters_sqlite.db' sqlite instance.
-* query_databases.py -> Runs the queries for the different database systems.

-### Your goal
+### Task
-Your goal is to load the data into DuckDB, and run the following set of assignments:

-**Query Q1:** How many people voted in the elections?
-**Queries Q2:** How many people over 70 can vote in the election?
-**Queries Q3:** What are the three counties with most male, white man over 40 and are they majority democrats or republicans?
-**Transactions Q1:** Q1, but first delete rows with people who are either below 18 years old or over 120 years old

-Run them using both SQLite, DuckDB and Pandas and time the execution of these queries.
+Download the .ipynb file [from](https://github.com/pdet/duckdb-tutorial/DuckDB_Exercise1.ipynb ) and upload it as a Python 3 Notebook.
+Follow the steps depicted in the python notebook, and compare the performance of these 3 engines on three different tasks.
+You will load the data, execute different queries (focusing in selections, aggregations and joins) and finally will perform transactions cleaning dirty tuples from our dataset.

 ## (2) Implementing Scalar Functions in DuckDB.
 In this assignment, we will implement our own scalar function in DuckDB.